mtuquero/mtuquero.github.io/essays/Final-Project-Idea.md

 - Browse catches by fish type, location, or time of day

 ## Use case ideas
-Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.

 - New user goes to the landing page, logs in, gets the home page, and sets up their fishing profile.
 - Admin goes to the landing page, logs in, gets the home page, and edits or verifies fishing reports.